a-b-street/docs/book/src/software/ungap_the_map/user_guide.md

 across the world -- Stay Healthy Streets, neighborhood greenways, low-traffic neighborhoods, slow streets, etc. In a place like Seattle, these streets are very narrow because of cars parking on both sides, so when a cyclist and an oncoming vehicle need to pass each other, both have to slow down.
-In practice, the cyclist doesn't really have any sort of priority here.
+In the author's opinion, it doesn't feel like the cyclist really has any sort of priority here.

-Finally, some cities use "sharrows", or painted markings, on general-purpose lanes to indicate to drivers that they're supposed to share the road.
+Finally, some cities use "sharrows," or painted markings, on general-purpose lanes to indicate to drivers that they're supposed to share the road.
 These aren't reflected in the map at all, because they're not real infrastructure.
-Studies have showwn they can actually
+Studies have shown they can actually
 [make things worse](https://www.bloomberg.com/news/articles/2016-02-05/study-sharrows-might-be-more-dangerous-to-cyclists-than-having-no-bike-infrastructure).

 ### Understanding elevation layers